 Fault ruptures itself contributes very little to damage unless the structure or system element crosses the active fault; however, liquefaction can occur further from the source of the earthquake.
 In general, newer construction is more earthquake resistant than older construction due to enforcement of improved building codes.
 Manufactured housing is very susceptible to damage because their foundation systems are rarely braced for earthquake motions.
 Locally generated earthquake motions and associated liquefaction, even from very moderate events, tend to be more damaging to smaller buildings, especially those constructed of unreinforced masonry (URM) and soft story buildings.
-ARE THERE ANY URM OR SOFT STORY BUILDINGS IN THE CITY?
+There are no URM or soft story buildings in the City.